wanx-troopers/wanx-troopers.github.io/wan-animate-mocha.md

 > a big downside of MoCha it's basically double compute; the original frames are concatenated along temporal dimension;
 > the frame count is basically doubled; so memory use for 81 frames would be similar to 161 frames

+> Mocha does better with prompt; you can get by with generic, but the more detailed the better, particularly with character likeness